xwu99/OAP/docs/Developer-Guide.md

 - [vmemcache](https://github.com/pmem/vmemcache)

-##### Building package
+#### Build package
-You need to add -Ppersistent-memory to the build command line for building with DCPMM support.
-For Non-evictable cache stratege, you need to build with -Ppersistent-memory also.
+Add -Ppersistent-memory to the build command line to build with DCPMM support.

+The Non-evictable cache strategy requires -Ppersistent-memory.

 ```
 mvn clean -q -Ppersistent-memory -DskipTests package
 ```

-for vmemcache cache strategy, please build with command:
+The vmemcache cache strategy requires -Pvmemcache:

 ```
 mvn clean -q -Pvmemcache -DskipTests package
 ```

-You can build with command to use all of them:
+Add all options:
 ```
 mvn clean -q -Ppersistent-memory -Pvmemcache -DskipTests package
 ```

-## Integration with Spark
+## Integrate with Spark

-Although OAP acts as a plugin jar to Spark, there are still a few tricks to note when integration with Spark.
-Basically, OAP explored Spark extension & data source API to perform its core functionality.
-But there are other functionality aspects that cannot achieved by Spark extension and data source API.
-We made a few improvements or changes to the Spark internals to achieve the functionality.
-So when integrating OAP on Spark, you need to check whether you are running an unmodified Community Spark or a modified customized Spark.
+Although OAP acts as a plug-in `.jar` to Spark, there are still a few tricks to note when integrating with Spark.
+While the OAP project explored using a Spark extension and the data source API to add its core functions, some required functionality could not be achieved this way.
+As a result, we made some changes to Spark internals instead.
+Before you begin, check whether you are running an unmodified Community Spark or a customized version.

 #### Integrate with Community Spark

-If you are running an Community Spark, things will be much simple.
-Refer to [OAP User Guide](OAP-User-Guide.md) to configure and setup Spark to working with OAP.
+If you are running Community Spark, refer to the [OAP user guide](OAP-User-Guide.md) to configure and setup Spark to work with OAP.

 #### Integrate with customized Spark

-It will be more complicated to integrate OAP with a customized Spark.
-Steps needed for this case is to check whether the OAP changes of Spark internals will conflict or override with your private changes.
+To integrate OAP with a customized installation of Spark, check whether the OAP changes of Spark internals will conflict or override your changes.

-- If no conflicts or overrides happens, the steps are the same as the steps of unmodified version of Spark described above.
+- If there are no conflicts or overrides, the steps are the same an unmodified version of Spark described above.
-- If conflicts or overrides happen, you need to have a merge plan of the source code to make sure the code changes you made in a Spark source file appears in the corresponding file included in OAP project.
-Once merged, you need to rebuild OAP.
+- If there are conflicts or overrides, carefully merge the source code to make sure the your code changes stay in the corresponding file included in OAP project.
+Once merged, rebuild OAP.

 The following files need to be checked/compared for changes: